 Phosphate Buffers: Here’s What You Need to Know

-One of the most important things to understand is that often research efforts are only as successful as the products those hardworking men and women are using to conduct their work in the first place.
+Research efforts are only as successful as the products hard working scientists use to conduct their work in the first place.

 Such is the case with phosphate buffers, also commonly referred to as phosphate buffer saline (and usually abbreviated as PBS).
-This is a type of buffer solution used by biological researchers all over the country that is made up of sodium chloride, sodium phosphate, and sometimes potassium chloride and potassium phosphate.
+This is a type of buffer solution used by biological researchers that is made up of:

 Phosphate buffers are widely used because they help maintain a constant pH level in a particular environment.
-Generally speaking, most researchers try to maintain a pH of 7.4 as often as possible because the properties closely match those of the human body.
+Generally speaking, most researchers using phosphate buffers try to maintain a pH of 7.4 because the properties closely match those of the human body.

 The Many Uses of Phosphate Buffers

-All told, phosphate buffers are an important part of many fields and play a critical role in the food services industry, in particular.
-This technique is commonly used to test certain types of foods for bacteria that could ultimately harm a brand's customers and, by extension, it's reputation.
+Phosphate buffers play a critical role in the food services industry in particular.
+This technique is commonly used to test certain types of foods for bacteria that could ultimately harm a brand's customers and, by extension, its reputation, and sales.

-As stated, sometimes phosphate buffers are used to dry bio molecules because the water molecules inside those solutions will "dry" and immobilize those molecules to a solid surface.
-This method also helps to prevent not only denaturization, but other types of changes that could create trouble for the important data that someone is trying to collect.
+Sometimes phosphate buffers are used to dry bio molecules because the water molecules inside those solutions will "dry" and immobilize to a solid surface.
+This method also helps to prevent not only denaturation, but other types of changes that could create trouble for the important data gleaned from a process.

-But more than anything, phosphate buffers are about collecting as much actionable information as possible so those in leadership positions can always make the best decisions possible at all times.
+But more than anything, phosphate buffers are about collecting as much actionable information as possible so those in leadership positions can always make informed decisions about product or process quality.